shukerov/dataforme/README.md

-# Data for me
+# Data For Me

+*A tool for personal data analysis.*

-A tool for personal data analysis.
+The goal of this project is to provide a minimal framework for personal data analysis.

+Personal data requests usually result in a zip file containing multiple JSON and media files.
+This is an attempt to easily extract and analyze such zip files for the average user.

+I am new to JavaScript and the open source community, so any help and mentorship would be greatly appreciated!
+I hope this is useful to some of you.

-Live link of the unfinished website - https://dataforme.xyz.
+Live link of the BETA website - https://dataforme.xyz.

-*This project is under heavy development.*

 ## Table of Contents